meangrape/riak-docs-fork/content/riak/kv/2.9.1/configuring/search.md

 ### `search.index.error_threshold.failure_count`

-The number of failures encountered while updating a search index within [`search.queue.error_threshold.failure_interval`](#search-queue-error-threshold-failure-interval) before Riak KV will skip updates to that index; defaults to `3`.
+The number of failures encountered while updating a search index within [`search.index.error_threshold.failure_interval`](#search-index-error-threshold-failure-interval) before Riak KV will skip updates to that index; defaults to `3`.

 Valid values: Integer

 ### `search.index.error_threshold.failure_interval`

-The window of time during which `search.queue.error_threshold.failure_count` failures will cause Riak KV to skip updates to a search index; defaults to `5000`.
+The window of time during which `search.index.error_threshold.failure_count` failures will cause Riak KV to skip updates to a search index; defaults to `5000`.

-If [`search.queue.error_threshold.failure_count`](#search-queue-error-threshold-failure-count) errors have occurred within this interval on a given search index, then Riak will skip updates to that index until the [`search.queue.error_threshold.reset_interval`](search-queue-error-threshold-reset-interval) has passed.
+If [`search.index.error_threshold.failure_count`](#search-index-error-threshold-failure-count) errors have occurred within this interval on a given search index, then Riak will skip updates to that index until the [`search.index.error_threshold.reset_interval`](#search-index-error-threshold-reset-interval) has passed.

 Valid values: Milliseconds